 - Light: Full sun.
 Perfect for a sunny window.

-- Water: Water during the summer and spring growing season but allow soil to dry out between waterings.
+- Water: Regular watering during the summer and spring growing season but allow soil to dry out between waterings.
 Reduce water in the winter, but keep hydrated enough to retain its leaves.

 - Soil: A well-drained succulent mix, with an ideal pH around 6.0 (slightly acidic).

 - Fertilizer: Fertilize during spring and summer with controlled-release fertilizer or liquid fertilizer according to label directions.

 The desert rose can be propagated from branch cuttings, but the plants often fail to develop the characteristic (and highly desired) bulbous stem.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the plant from the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide and antibacterial solution.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.